Hokowhitu Lagoon: Diminishing water levels

-During 2014 the lagoon's water levels dropped as the 2014 Eketahuna earthquake opened up channels in the underside of the lake.
+During 2014 the lagoon's water levels dropped as the 2014 Eketāhuna earthquake opened up channels in the underside of the lake.
 The leaking continued and in December 2014 environmentally-safe dye was put into the water to help locate leaks.
 The Artesian Bore, which was built in 2009, cannot compete with the heavy leaking.

 During mid-2016 a dive team was sent to investigate the lagoon bed to locate a source of the leaking.